manipinnaka1125/probilling2/README.md

 for changing the admin dashboard username and password go to project ->servlets->adminservlets change the username and password according to your convinience

+for default we have given as admin,admin as username and password

+first register and check the database is the data is adding properly or not

+after go to admin and here we can update the bills according to the id